ULHPC/ulhpc-docs/docs/software/computational-chemistry/electronics/vasp.md

 ## Available versions of VASP in ULHPC
 To check available versions of VASP at ULHPC type `module spider vasp`.
-Below it shows list of available versions of VASP in ULHPC.
+The following list shows the available versions of VASP in ULHPC.
 ```bash
 phys/VASP/5.4.4-intel-2017a
 phys/VASP/5.4.4-intel-2018a